Urfi Javed: Career

+Javed made her film debut with Dibakar Banerjee's Love Sex Aur Dhokha 2 in 2024.
+In the same year, she also appeared on India's Got Latent.
+In June 2025, she participated in Prime Video's The Traitors, where she emerged as the winner with Nikitha Luther.

 Public image

-Fashion sense

 Javed gained public recognition for her fashion sense during her time as a contestant on Bigg Boss OTT, where she wore a dress made out of a garbage bag.
 Javed has made and wore a number of pieces described as 'bizarre dresses' by Lifestyle Asia, including dresses made out of watches, yellow flowers, chains, and pins.

-Online presence
+In 2023, she was featured in Forbes, where she stated that "consistency is the key to stay in fashion, in conversations, and in business".
+In 2025, Javed was placed in the "35 most influential young Indians" list by GQ.

-In December 2022, Javed received the distinction of becoming one of the most searched Asians on Google, ahead of Bollywood celebrities including Janhvi Kapoor and Disha Patani.
-As of January 2023, Javed has over four million Instagram followers.
+In December 2022, Javed received the distinction of becoming one of the most searched Asians on Google, ahead of Bollywood celebrities including Janhvi Kapoor, Sara Ali Khan, and Disha Patani.
+As of January 2023, Javed has over four million Instagram followers, and in September 2024 Uorfi passed five million followers.
+On X she has over 209k followers.

+During one of the performances on India's Got Latent, some of the contestants endorsed derogatory remarks on Javed, which included calling her a 'b*tch', comparing her with adult actress Mia Khalifa after having a verbal altercation with her over him faking a disability, which eventually led to her walking off the show.
+The show's main judge Samay Raina didn't intervene and Balraj Ghai was called in to replace her for the last two performances.

 In a tweet, Bharatiya Janata Party (BJP) politician Chitra Wagh accused Javed of "indulging in nudity publicly on the streets of Mumbai".
 Following Wagh's complaint, the Mumbai Police called Javed in for inquiry at a police station in Amboli.
 Javed filed a complaint against Wagh, alleging that politician was engaging in "threatening and criminal intimidation to harm the actor in the public domain."